JackSteele/VFHost/README.md

 #### VFHost is a (currently) very simple GUI for hosting Linux VMs on macOS Big Sur's Virtualization.framework.

 ## Binaries
-Notarized binary (pre-release!) available [for version 0.2](https://github.com/JackSteele/VFHost/releases/tag/0.2)
+Binaries are (pre-release!) available [for version 0.2.x](https://github.com/JackSteele/VFHost/releases)

 ## Building
 Open `VFHost.xcodeproj`, add your certificate, and you're off to the races.